 You’re either good with faces or not.
 Well, that’s your memory doing the hard work for you.
 Let’s find out how facial recognition actually works.
 Facial recognition is a sophisticated system involving multiple steps, each specializing in a particular task as part of the process.

-As a person’s face undergoes several changes during their lifetime, complex facial recognition systems consider multiple factors such as ageing, plastic surgery, cosmetics, effects of drug usage or smoking, pose, posture and image quality.
+As a person’s face undergoes several changes during their lifetime, complex facial recognition's systems consider multiple factors such as ageing, plastic surgery, cosmetics, effects of drug usage or smoking, pose, posture and image quality.
 All these factors contribute to the overall accuracy of the recognition technology.
 We can break this process into two logical steps:

 - Pre-processing Stage